• Skip to primary navigation

 Molasses and caramel have a sweet base.

-But their individual flavors provide different experiences for our taste buds.
+But their individual flavors provide different experiences for our palate.

 Molasses offers a bold smokiness with a hint of bitterness.